TytanGorilla/django-kubernetes-test/README.md

 pool_mode: session
 ```
   - Copy each of these parameter values into your to be created .env file.
+  - database:postgres should replace placeholder value in POSTGRES_DB.
+  - The values of DJANGO_SECRET_KEY, POSTGRES_PASSWORD & DATABASE_URL, should be in quotations to prevent odd characters influencing the necessary database connection.

 ### Create a .env File
 Create a `.env` file in the project’s root directory.